Punggol: Transportation

 Prior to 2000s, Punggol Road was the only main road to get to the rest of Singapore.

 Urban development into the area has been accelerated with the introduction of better transportational options.
 The Tampines Expressway (TPE) links Punggol New Town up with Singapore's expressway network.
 The Kallang-Paya Lebar Expressway, which provides a direct route to the city area via TPE, was fully opened in September 2008.
 New roads were also built to ease traffic congestion on Punggol Road.

 In terms of public transport, the North-East line opened on 20 June 2003, and Punggol Temporary Bus Interchange on 30 November 2003.
 The Punggol LRT line's east loop commenced operations on 29 January 2005, and the west loop on 29 June 2014, beginning with Nibong, Sumang and Soo Teck stations.
-An additional station on the North East line, Punggol Coast, will commence operations in 2024, serving commuters in Punggol North.
+An additional station on the North East line, Punggol Coast, commenced operations in 2024, serving commuters in Punggol North.
+The bus interchange opened in 2025 to serve commuters in Punggol North as Punggol Coast Bus Interchange, these include Services 34, 34A, 117 and 117M.